joshbegley/nyt-latest/README.md

-**What's at stake in Premier League final week: Champions League sports, Europa League and Golden Boot**\
+**What's at stake in Premier League final week: Champions League spots, Europa League and Golden Boot**\
 `Everything still up for grabs in the last few days of the English top-flight season`\
 https://nytimes.com/athletic/6365580/2025/05/18/premier-league-final-week-whats-at-stake/